Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 - I am not aware of any _New Tab Suspender_ equivalents, but it might be an integrated feature on some Chromiums.
 - [Peertubeify doesn't support Chromium yet.](https://codeberg.org/Booteille/peertube-companion/issues/15)

+## `black-theme-colour.json`

+Sets the theme colour as black.
+This is managed instead of recommended, because even the recommended policy seems to block theme changing.

 ## `brave-shields-disabled.json`